 Snezhinki: a crisp butter cookie and a baked meringue cookie sandwiched together with chocolate buttercream.
 I found the inspiration through Yelena Sweets, though I reinvented them Dough Puncher-style.

-The original butter cookie base was a piped cookie, however I wanted a dough that could be rolled out and cut into fluted rounds (to give me a cookie that would keep its shape while baking).
-To the meringue, I added some vanilla (for flavor) and cream of tartar (for stability), and in the center, a much chocolatier chocolate buttercream (because, why not?).
+The original butter cookie base was a piped cookie, however I wanted a dough that could be rolled out and cut into fluted rounds (..because I like fluted rounds).
+To the meringue, I added some vanilla and cream of tartar (for stability), and in the center, a much chocolatier chocolate buttercream (because I have a chocolate problem).

 Hopefully I didn't just commit Russian cookie blasphemy (the original found here, looked pretty fantastic).
 Yelena, you be the judge - would your mom approve?